Color Inconsistency from HDR

 Caution

 The first of the acquisitions the Capture Assistant returns is likely not the most suitable one for the color image.
-Therefore, if using the Capture Assistant and UseFirstAcquisition for Color Mode, you might need to rearrange your acquisitions.
+Therefore, you might need to rearrange your acquisitions if you use the Capture Assistant and UseFirstAcquisition for Color Mode.

 Hint